Nicky Lopez Player Props: Royals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The Orioles pitching staff ranks sixth in the league with a collective 9.3 strikeouts per nine innings.

-- The Orioles have the 17th-ranked team ERA among all league pitching staffs (4.22).
+- The Orioles have the 16th-ranked team ERA across all league pitching staffs (4.17).

 © 2023 Data Skrive.
 All rights reserved.